dapr/dotnet-sdk/examples/Workflow/README.md

       Order 1234 processed successfully!
 ```

-If you have Zipkin configured for Dapr locally on your machine, then you should also be able to view the workflow trace spans in the Zipkin web UI (typically at http://localhost:9411/zipkin/).
+If you have Zipkin configured for Dapr locally on your machine, then you can view the workflow trace spans in the Zipkin web UI (typically at http://localhost:9411/zipkin/).